msolorio/expo_supabase_recurring_todos/README.md

   .select();
 ```

-Purpose: Adds a completed instance of a recurring todo for a specific date.

 ---

 #### Retrieve recurring todos for day
+Retrieves all recurring todos for a specific day.
 ```ts
 const { data, error } = await supabase
   .from("recurring_todos")